njzfjiang/Recipe-Shop/Documentation/Sprint 1 worksheet.md

   0.2.
 Open the Recipe Shop Home page.

   0.3.
-Click on the ¡°Search now¡± button.
+Click on the ï¿½ï¿½Search nowï¿½ï¿½ button.

   0.4.
-Select ¡°Breakfast¡± for the meal type.
+Select ï¿½ï¿½Breakfastï¿½ï¿½ for the meal type.

   0.5.
 Enter 0 in the left input field for cooking time.

   0.6.
 Enter 10 in the right input field for cooking time.

   0.7.
-Enter ¡°Eggs¡± for the keyword textbox.
+Enter ï¿½ï¿½Eggsï¿½ï¿½ for the keyword textbox.

   0.8.
-Click ¡°Search¡±
+Click ï¿½ï¿½Searchï¿½ï¿½

   0.9.
-A list of recipes related to ¡°Eggs¡± with their respective images show up on the screen, indicating a successful search.
+A list of recipes related to ï¿½ï¿½Eggsï¿½ï¿½ with their respective images show up on the screen, indicating a successful search.